 Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.

-If no decontamination is performed in the field, collect precleaned equipment blanks if the equipment is not certified clean by the vendor or the laboratory providing the equipment.
+If no decontamination is performed in the field, collect precleaned equipment blanks.

 Equipment blanks are not required for volatile organic compounds.

 Collect equipment blanks for autosampler tubing after installing, or, prior to installation in sampler, including bulk tubing lengths later installed in multiple samplers.
 If tubing is changed during every sampling event, collect equipment blanks for 5% of the tubing changes.
 If tubing is not changed at every event, collect a blank at each tubing change.

+If a sample container is used as an intermediate sample collection device, collect an equipment blank with that sample container before collecting samples as if it were pre-cleaned equipment.

 Field Blanks:

-Collect field blanks if no intermediate device is used to collect the samples or if the sampling equipment is certified clean by the vendor or the laboratory providing the equipment.
+Collect field blanks if no intermediate device is used to collect the samples.

-If a sample container is used as an intermediate sample collection device, collect an equipment blank by rinsing the decontaminated collection container as the substitute for the field blank.

 Field blanks are not required for volatile organic compounds.

 Trip Blanks: